librato/taxonomy/Part2/traditional/free_open/monoliths/system/check_mk.md

 rather than once per configured service check as Nagios+NRPE would.

 ### Measurement resolution
-Check_MK inherets its polling interval from Nagios.
+Check_MK inherits its polling interval from Nagios.

 ### Data Storage
 Check_MK is a pass-through system, gathering state information and providing it